PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For grading, you will be part of the team that grades our assignments: there are 4 + 1 assignments throughout the semester (including one warm-up), and each assignment has a written component, and a programming component based on Colab.
 Typically, you will grade one problem (or part of a problem) a week according to a rubric.

-For office hours, you will host a weekly 1-hour office hours primarily for helping studying get unstuck on our assignments, or provide prep support before our midterm, or provide guidance on their final project.
+For office hours, you will host a weekly 1-hour office hours primarily for helping studying get unstuck on our assignments, or provide prep support before midterm, or provide guidance on their final project.

-**Responsibilities (~ 5-10 hrs/week, depending on whether there is grading in a given week):**
+**Responsibilities (~4-8 hrs/week, depending on whether there is grading in a given week):**

 - Attend and actively participate in 30-min staff meeting each week (time and location TBD)

-- Prep for hosting office hours each week (i.e. do assignment yourself, ~2 hours/week)
+- Prep for hosting office hours each week (0.5~2 hours; this really depends on your familiarity of the course materials.
+For the weeks that have an assignment due, you are expected to do the assignment yourself and it will take longer)

 - Host 1-hour office hour block each week

-- Grade asynchronously one problem/sub-problem (~5-8 hours for each assignment; again there are 4+1 assignments in total) for the entire class.
+- Grade asynchronously one problem/sub-problem (~3-6 hours for each assignment; there are 4+1 assignments in total throughout the semester) for the entire class.

 - Responsible for regrade requests after the grades are released (0-3 hours for each assignment; really depends on how many issues we may have).

+- Help with answer questions on Ed together together with graduate TAs

 **Requirements:**